developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxDevAdminManager/index.md

 4. Provide some name in the "Name" field (Ex.
 MyDevAdminManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

-	DevAdmin Manager also provides other features that you can try out are setting the Screen-Lock Timeout Interval, after which the screen-lock would occur and configuring Device Administration on your Symbol device by providing package name and class name of Device Administrator.
+	DevAdmin Manager also provides other features that you can try out are setting the Screen-Lock Timeout Interval, after which the screen-lock would occur and configuring Device Administration on your Zebra device by providing package name and class name of Device Administrator.

     So as discussed, we will allow installation of apps from unknown sources using DevAdmin feature of MX through Profile Manager wizard.
 So click on "Install App from Unknown Sources" drop-down in the wizard and select the option "Turn on".